 There will be a lot of group projects.
 Once your group is established, that is the group you will work with.
 If there are problems within the group, please let me know, but try and solve them!

-NOTE: YOU WILL NOT PASS THIS CLASS IF YOU DON’T TURN IN PROJECTS!!!
+NOTE: YOU WILL NOT PASS THIS CLASS IF YOU DON’T CONTRIBUTE DAILY TO OUR SHOW!

 Television Production Expectations and Goals Contract